gilma0/Corsair_ICUE_Sleep_Timer/README.md

 A simple sleep timer for Corsair keyboards since there is no option to do so in ICUE software

-Made for corsair K70, should work on other Corsair keyboard but may require minor changes
+Made for corsair K70, should work on other Corsair keyboards but may require minor changes

 input_based: Detects key presses and mouse movements, issue with detecting inputs in some apps